Cleveland police find dog taken during carjacking

-CLEVELAND (WJW)– The Cleveland Division of Police found a missing dog that was taken during a carjacking last week.
+CLEVELAND (WJW)-- The Cleveland Division of Police found a missing dog that was taken during a carjacking last week.

 Michael Reed said he walked out of Cleveland Deli and Beverage on West 150th Street on Wednesday and saw a man waiting near his car.
 The suspect demanded the keys while Reed begged to get his dog out of the vehicle.
 Reed said the man pulled out a gun, then drove off with the pup still inside.